outofcoffee/imposter/docs/scripting_modern_js.md

 This will install the plugin version matching the current engine version used by the CLI.
 The next time you run `imposter up`, the plugin will be available.

-### Option 2: Using the JAR
+### Option 2: Install the plugin manually

-To use this plugin, download the plugin `imposter-plugin-js-graal.zip` ZIP file from the [Releases page](https://github.com/outofcoffee/imposter/releases).
+To use this plugin, download the `imposter-plugin-js-graal.zip` ZIP file from the [Releases page](https://github.com/outofcoffee/imposter/releases).

 Enable it with the following environment variable: